Uppena: Themes and influences

-The film showcased many social issues that were common in India, like, honor killings, casteism, economic inequality, etc. A reviewer of TeluguCinema described that "'Uppena' talks about two things in particular – paruvu (casteism/honor) and magatanam (masculinity).
-At the very beginning of the story, Babyamma’s teacher explains the true meaning of a being man.
+The film showcased many social issues that were common in India, like, honor killings, casteism, economic inequality, etc. A reviewer of Telugucinema.com described that "'Uppena' talks about two things in particular – paruvu (casteism/honor) and magatanam (masculinity).
+At the very beginning of the story, Babyamma's teacher explains the true meaning of a being man.
 When the girl students laugh at the picture of a male organ, the lecturer gives a new definition of manliness."
 Another reviewer from IndiaGlitz stated "The 'magathanam' reference is integral to the story of the film.
 Many are of the view that the film is going to spark a change in the way masculinity is projected in Telugu movies.
 A number of Netizens have felt that toxic masculinity will give way to healthy masculinity in our movies now that 'Uppena' is on its way to becoming a blockbuster."

 Director Buchi Babu Sana in an interview to The Indian Express said – "We might not talk about it or put it across in as many words, but casteism is an intrinsic part of our lives.
 You can see it in the way people interact with others who are from a different caste.
 The whole idea of Uppena is to drive home the point that love is beyond all these boundaries of casteism and class."

-Priyanka Kanoj of International Business Times asked about film's story being similar to 2016 Marathi film Sairat, to which Tej replied – "Sairat is one of the most amazing movies I've watched.
-The actors, the establishment of roles, etc can be termed as brilliance.
+Priyanka Kanoj of International Business Times asked about film's story being similar to 2016 Marathi film Sairat (as well as the 2004 Kollywood-film Kaadhal), to which Tej replied – "Sairat is one of the most amazing movies I've watched.
+The actors, the establishment of roles, etc. can be termed as brilliance.
 I would definitely not draw any comparison between Sairat and Uppena.
 Of course, there are a number of movies with the same storyline, dealing with love and honor killing.
 But, the audience will definitely know that Uppena is a genuine story."

+Controversy

+The film includes sexually intimate scenes between the lead actors.
+At the time of filming, Krithi Shetty, who played the lead actress was a minor.

 Release

 Uppena was originally scheduled for a theatrical release on 2 April 2020, on the occasion of Rama Navami.
 But the release was postponed due to the COVID-19 pandemic lockdown in India.
 In May 2020, the makers reported that the film would not be released through OTT platforms, although digital rights of the film were sold to Netflix.
 After theatres began operating with 50% occupancy, the makers announced a release date of 12 February 2021, which falls on the Valentine's Day weekend.
+The film was later dubbed in Hindi by Goldmines Telefilms and premiered on their TV channel on 16 March 2025.